 The SRNA President sends out updates to the SRNA membership on the outcomes of regular council meetings.
 In addition to ensuring members are aware of and engaged in any new governance decisions and plans, these updates also serve to educate members about emerging issues that may have an impact on their daily practice.
 The Executive Director’s Message serves to update membership on what’s new on the operational front.

 SRNA Members elect their peers to the association’s Council annually through an online voting process in the month leading up to the Annual Meeting.

 Elections for SRNA Council Member positions are staggered so that a few positions come up every year.
 Any SRNA member can run for election to council as long as they meet the requirements for the position they seek.
-Interested individuals are encouraged to put their names forward to the SRNA Nominations Committee.
 Following the election, newly elected members are announced at the Annual Meeting.

 Annual Meeting & Conference

 Open to the public and SRNA partners, the association holds its Annual Meeting and Conference every May.